jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 }
 ```

+- Explain how nibs get loaded via the `Bundle`.
+- How we add `contentView` to subview.
+- Pin to edges uses Auto Layout.
-- Add it to the table.
+- Now add it to the table.

 ```swift
 setupTableHeaderView()